[Top]

 1. Copy the SM2DGraphView.framework folder into your ~/Library/Frameworks folder, or your /Library/Frameworks folder.
 Placing the framework into your home directory library makes it available only to you; placing it in your main /Library/Frameworks folder makes it available to any user who logs in to your computer.

-2. If you're using Xcode 2.x and Interface Builder 2.x, copy the SM2DGraphView.palette bundle into your /Developer/Palettes folder.
-If there is no Palettes folder in your /Developer folder, simply create that folder first, then copy the SM2DGraphView.palette file into it.
+2. If you're using Interface Builder 2.x, copy the SM2DGraphView.palette bundle into your /Developer/Palettes folder.
+If there is no Palettes folder in your /Developer folder create that folder first, then copy the SM2DGraphView.palette file into it.

 Installation of source code